MaxReb0/Example_API/README.txt

     All of the tests are done using pytest.

+    Wrote a simple timing wrapper that prints the timing of each route to the server.

 INSTALLATION:
     To install the application and get it running, follow these steps: